-Northeast Utilities and Naugatuck Valley Community College (NVCC)
+Eversource and Naugatuck Valley Community College (NVCC)

 UI partners with selected colleges/universities to offer a scholarship and paid internship through their engineering and career services departments.
 This program has been instituted to specifically support the company’s engineering needs.
 Qualified students looking to develop careers in the power utility industry are typically given a ten-week internship in our Operation, Engineering, or Project Management areas.

 Scholarships are awarded in the semester following students’ successful completion of the internship program.
 For more information, go to United Illuminating.

 The Proton EnergyScholarship Program is fueling the next generation of scientific innovation by recognizing and awarding high school seniors who demonstrate outstanding achievement, excellence, and promise in the field of science or technology and who plan to pursue higher education in this field.
 The Hydrogen Education Foundation will award undergraduate scholarship prizes up to $100,000 total for up to four years.
 Honorable mentions are awarded prizes of $500.
 Awards will be made on the basis of merit and financial need to outstanding high school seniors who intend to pursue further education in the field of science and technology, including engineering.

 To find out more about this program and to apply, contact Sandra Kelly.